trusslab/vronicle/README.md

 The following steps are tested on a Ubuntu 20.04 desktop (4-core; 16GB RAM) and a Hikey 620 LeMaker 8GB (2GB RAM) board.

+Follow the prerequisities of this page to install needed libraries: https://optee.readthedocs.io/en/latest/building/prerequisites.html#prerequisites.

 First, download all files from another repo: https://github.com/trusslab/vronicle_trustzone.
 We would assume a folder ``<vronicle_trustzone_based_server_directory>`` is used.

 We use AOSP with OP-TEE for our TrustZone-based server.
 To build it, we assume the folder ``$trustzone_server`` is used.
 The following commands will build the TrustZone-based evaluation server with modified amount of memory.
 (See https://github.com/OP-TEE/optee_os/issues/2597 for details)